bakkeby/dmenu-flexipatch/README.md

       - adds basic support for json files

    - [line-height](http://tools.suckless.org/dmenu/patches/line-height/)
-      - adds a '-h' option which sets the minimum height of a dmenu line
+      - adds a `-h` option which sets the minimum height of a dmenu line
       - this helps integrate dmenu with other UI elements that require a particular vertical size

    - [managed](https://tools.suckless.org/dmenu/patches/managed/)